Achievable logoAchievable logo

 If the equation can’t be rewritten as a product of a function of x and a function of y, then separation of variables won’t apply.

-Find the particular solution to the differential equation
+Find the general solution to each differential equation:

 Because the integral is indefinite, add the constant of integration C.